Advocate Anjali Awasthi: Plot

-This bitterness is fueled by the way Raghav and the Rajput family, excluding Gaurav, Mehek, Nivedita, and Saniya, have mistreated Ganesh, Sapna, and Anjali.
-Wrongfully blaming Anjali for Aman's death, they turned their backs on her and had rejected Aarti altogether.
+This bitterness is fueled by the way Raghav and the Rajput family, excluding Gaurav, Mehek, Nivedita, and Saniya, have mistreated Ganesh, Sapna and Anjali.
+Wrongfully blaming Anjali for Aman's death, they had turned their backs on her and had rejected Aarti altogether.

 Aarti begins to investigate the recent human trafficking incidents, in order to gather evidence that could help send the masterminds to prison, during her investigation, she saves a woman, named Kali from the traffickers and takes her to the Awasthi home for safety.
 Later, Aarti encounters Ved Rajavanshi and they both develop romantic feelings towards each other.

 Meanwhile, Anjali begins to slowly recover from her catatonic state, gradually regaining the ability to move, walk and speak once again.

 One day, Kavya sees Aarti and mistakes her for Anjali.
-Terrified, she realizes that if Anjali has truly recovered, she could gather solid evidence against her brother Yuvraj and send him to prison.
+Terrified, she realizes that if Anjali has truly recovered, she could gather solid evidence against her brother, Yuvraj and send him to prison.
 Anjali had witnessed Yuvraj driving the truck just moments before it crashed into the car carrying her and Aman, an accident that left her incapacitated and ultimately caused Aman's death.
-Yuvraj's reckless nature, often leaving behind incriminating clues, makes this possibility all the more dangerous for him.
+Yuvraj's impulsive and reckless nature, often leaving behind incriminating clues, makes this possibility all the more dangerous for him.

 Anjali might also uncover the truth about Kavya's father, Chandrabhan, who was an accomplice in the same incident.
 If exposed, this could lead to his imprisonment as well, since both Yuvraj and Chandrabhan remain her only known enemies with clear motives to harm her, especially after their failed attempt to kill her daughter, Aarti.

-When Kavya informs her father that Anjali has awakened from her catatonic state, Chandrabhan grows anxious and decides to see for himself.
+When Kavya informs her father, Chandrabhan that Anjali has awakened from her catatonic state, Chandrabhan grows anxious and decides to see for himself.
 Visiting her home, he stabs her in the leg, only to find her unresponsive.
-Convinced that Kavya was imagining things, he leaves, unaware that the person Kavya had actually seen was not Anjali at all, but her daughter, Aarti.
+Convinced that Kavya was imagining things, he leaves, unaware that the person that Kavya had actually seen was not Anjali at all, but her daughter, Aarti.